 European practitioners regularly recommend proteolytic enzymes to support overall health, maintain normal inflammatory levels, to assist with recovery from injury or surgery, to relieve symptoms of arthritis, and to complement cancer therapy.

 Because food sensitivities are usually an immune reaction to a certain protein, which is not digested properly, increasing your enzyme intake may help with food sensitivities.*

 For example, proline is a protein found in wheat and casein.
 Without the enzymes necessary to break down proline, it enters the small intestine intact, and can damage the tissues of the intestines and create an autoimmune response.

 Proline can also have opioid-like effects on the nervous system.
 Autism and proline seem to have a strong connection, which is why parents of autistic children are often encouraged to keep their kids on a strict gluten-free, and dairy-free diet.

 Two specific proteases, prolyl endopeptidase (PEP), and dipeptidyl peptidase IV (DPP-IV) have been shown to help break down proline, and could help reduce the effects of this protein on the body.

 However, even enzyme supplements don’t seem to be powerful enough to completely breakdown prolines.
-Gluten-sensitive and allergic individuals would be best served to remain 100% gluten free.
+If you’re gluten-sensitive or allergic to gluten, you’re better off staying 100% gluten-free.